-During the year ended December 31, 2021, the Company experienced the following key impacts related to COVID-19:
+During the three months ended March 31, 2022, the Company experienced the following key impacts related to COVID-19:

-- a reduction in revenue, caused by volatility in demand for systems and one-time-use devices. - · customer payments delayed due to Profound's inability to install systems because of hospital restrictions, and - a lower than anticipated number of TULSA-PRO procedures performed and related revenue being recognized.
+- a reduction in revenue, caused by volatility in demand for systems and one-time-use devices. - customer payments delayed due to Profound's inability to install systems because of hospital restrictions, and - a lower than anticipated number of TULSA-PRO procedures performed and related revenue being recognized.

-The financial impacts from COVID-19 during the year ended December 31, 2021 have impacted Profound's ability to collect certain payments due to continuous lockdowns and hospital restrictions, which have impeded our efforts to install our systems and has delayed our collections.
+While the adverse impacts of COVID-19 regulations on the Company have lessened in both Canada and the US alongside the loosening of restrictions, the Company has still seen a negative financial impact from COVID-19 during the three months ended March 31, 2022 due to lockdowns and hospital restrictions in Asia.
+The lockdowns and restrictions have impacted Profound's ability to collect certain payments in these countries, which have impeded our efforts to install our systems and has delayed our collections.
 Profound continues to work with local authorities and team members located within these countries to help expedite the process.
 The COVID-19 pandemic remains uncertain in terms of its magnitude, outcome and duration, as well as further social distancing restrictions.
-Despite the challenging and uncertain economic environment created by the ongoing impact of the COVID-19 pandemic, our business continues to operate normally and we believe our business demonstrates resilience because of our preparation and strong relationships.
+Despite the challenging and uncertain economic environment created by the ongoing impact of the COVID-19 pandemic, our business continues to operate normally, and we believe our business demonstrates resilience because of our preparation and strong relationships.
 Through the implementation of our detailed business continuity plan, we transitioned a significant portion of the Company's employee base to work from home.
 Throughout these challenging circumstances, the Company has continued to serve its customers, quickly adapting to the current environment.